 The digital footprint you’re leaving (such as the websites you visit, the apps you use, the products you buy, etc.) can be tracked and recorded without you even having the slightest clue.
 Think not?
 Well, think again!

 If you don’t like the idea of being watched online constantly, you’ve come to the right place.
-In this post, we’ll not only discuss the importance of anonymous surfing but also highlight the ways you can increase your privacy.
+In this post, we’ll not only discuss the importance of unidentified surfing but also highlight the ways you can increase your privacy.

 What is Anonymous Surfing?